kenshiin1123/expense-tracker/README.md

 - ⚙️ **Settings with Dark Mode**: Switch between light and dark themes for a comfortable viewing experience.
 - 💾 **Persistent Data**: All transactions are stored in local storage.
 - 🎨 **Modern UI**: Built with a clean, responsive design using Tailwind CSS for a seamless user experience.
+- 🔔 **Sonner Toast Notifications**: Get instant feedback for your actions with sleek toast notifications powered by Sonner.

 ---